-We have very few resources, but one huge asset - our people.
-Supporting staff, trustees and other volunteers to develop is an investment, not a cost.
+Charities have very few resources, but one huge asset - our people.
+Supporting our management, staff, and trustees and other volunteers to develop is an investment, not a cost.
 But, we're all time poor and money's short.
-This article provides advice on how to get the most from your limited time and money, including links to a variety of free training courses.
+This article provides advice on how to get the most from your limited time and money, including links to a variety of free charity training courses.

-Free or Low Cost Training.
+Free or Low Cost Training Courses.
 Many organisations run free, or at least low-cost training.
 It's often management who attend, but it doesn't have to be.
-Try the FSI (small charities) for face-to-face training and workshops, but there are lots more.

 Free Events & Seminars.
 Many of the commercial companies working in the sector run free events/seminars.
 I've recently been to seminars on innovation, social media, IP and contracts - all free.
 Try BDB and BWB for legal, or RSM and CCW for finance, amongst many others.